sshirokov/hinge/README.md

 The TCP (and by inheritance, ZMQ) sockets are very early, thin wrappers, but the portions of those wrappers that perform the I/O operations are in relatively solid shape.
-The peices that are missing are support for timeouts, the pause and resume methods, and possibly some additional error handling for the edge cases of network communication.
+The peices that are missing are support for timeouts and possibly some additional error handling for the edge cases of network communication.

 The ZeroMQ sockets currently require access to the `sock` slot to perform non-IO operations such as setting socket options.
 This is not permanent.